SnowDev9099/GorillaUnlocker/README.md

 ### DO NOT INSTALL DO THE CURRENT VERSION.
 IT WILL BREAK YOUR SERVERS UNTIL YOU DELETE IT AND IS MOST LIKELY DETECTED AS A CHEAT

 ### again, THE GORILLAUNLOCKER MOD ONLY IMITATES SERVERS IT DOES NOT CONNECT YOU TO A ROOM.
 YES A REAL PHOTON ID IS USED IT IS BUT VERY HARD TO CODE CONNECTION TO A ROOM AND IS NOT ALLOWED IN THE TOS.

+### This product is not affiliated with Gorilla Tag or Another Axiom LLC and is not endorsed or otherwise sponsored by Another Axiom LLC.
+Portions of the materials contained herein are property of Another Axiom LLC. ©2024 Another Axiom LLC.